lutsen/lagan/README.md

 Property types
 --------------

 Each property type has it's own directory in the directory *properties*.
-In this directory can be an property type controller and an property type template.
+In this directory can be an property type controller.

 ### Property type controller ###